eluinstra/ebms-admin/ebms-admin/examples.md

 ## Example with 2 EbMS adapters
 {: #example}

 In this example you will configure 2 ebms adapters that will communicate with each other.
-One represents the party `Overheid`, the other one represents the party `Digipoort`.
+One represents party `Overheid`, the other one represents party `Digipoort`.
 They will use the `aanleveren` and `afleveren` services as defined in the CPA.

 ### Requisites